 Calorie maintenance level

 A calorie maintenance level is the number of calories you should take to maintain your current weight based on your level of physical activity.
-There are formulas used to get the calorie maintenance level such as the Harris Benedict equation or the Mifflin-ST Jeor equation.
+There are formulas used to get the calorie maintenance level such as the Harris-Benedict equation or the Mifflin-ST Jeor equation.

-No need to take out your calculator though since these equations are incorporated in many user-friendly online calculator including our all in one weight loss calculator – where you can just enter your details about age, gender, weight, and daily physical activity or workout routine and the calculator will give you a figure of your calorie maintenance level.
+No need to take out your calculator though since these equations are incorporated in many user-friendly online calculators including our all in one weight loss calculator – where you can just enter your details about age, gender, weight, and daily physical activity or workout routine and the calculator will give you a figure of your calorie maintenance level.

 For many adults of average height and body shape, the estimated calorie maintenance level is 2000 calories.
 This number might vary depending on the person’s daily physical activity.

 After getting your daily calorie maintenance level, you can now calculate how many calories you need to take in for you to lose weight.
 You have to be in a calorific deficit to lose weight.
 This means that you should consume fewer calories than your daily calorie maintenance level.

 A good weight loss plan has the following aims:

 · Have a plan that is sustainable and easily manageable

 Balancing between these three goals is usually challenging.
 You have to get a calorific deficit that helps you balance between the three.
 If you go on a high deficit, you will maximize fat loss, but muscles will also occur, and you won’t be able to sustain the plan for long.
 A low calorific deficit is easily sustainable and prevents muscle loss.
 However, you won’t maximize fat loss, and hence you will see very slow results.
 A moderate deficit works as a compromise on all three goals.